 Through award-winning research, the Elliott School of International Affairs strives to create knowledge, share wisdom, and inspire action.
-Together, our Centers, Institutes, and Research Initiatives and cross-disciplinary faculty combine in-depth analysis with practical applications to better address the future's most pressing global challenges.
+Together, our centers, institutes, and research initiatives and cross-disciplinary faculty combine in-depth analysis with practical applications to better address the future's most pressing global challenges.

-Associate Professor of International Affairs
+Professor of Anthropology, History, and International Affairs

 Elliott School Book Launch Series